apache/predictionio/docs/manual/source/samples/index.html.md

 # Quotes

 > This is a blockquote.
+Don't use these for anything other actual quotes!
+Use [alerts](#alerts) instead.

 # Tables